PrioritySoftware/PrioritySoftware.github.io/_sdk/Help-Messages.md

 new ones, will not be seen by the user until the form in question has been reprepared.
 Unlike other changes to the form, modifications of help texts require you to remove the existing form preparation and execute it again.
-To do so, run the *Reprepare Form* program by Direct Activation from the *Form Generator*.
+To do so, run the *Reprepare Form* program by an Action from the *Form Generator*.

 ## Reports